If in the last 12 months you’ve needed to take steroids for worsening asthma, then this clinical trial might be an option for you.

 Get started — See if you may be eligible

-A first step as you consider this study is to answer a 2-minute online questionnaire about your health and medical history.
-If your answers show the study might be a good fit for you, you may choose to have your contact information shared with a Pfizer Clinical Trial Contact Center Navigator.
+A first step as you consider this study is to answer a 5-minute questionnaire about your health and medical history, either online or over the phone at 1-866-960-0234.
+If your answers show the study might be a good fit for you, you may choose to be referred to a study clinic that you select.

-Your answers to these questions will only be linked to you if your responses indicate that you may be eligible to participate in this study and you choose to share your contact information with the study team.
+Your answers to these initial questions will only be linked to see if your responses indicate that you may be eligible to participate in this study and you choose to share your contact information with the study team.
 Pfizer study team members and our partners will have access to reports containing aggregated data that will not be directly linked back to you.
-Only the study staff can determine if you meet the study’s eligibility criteria and are able to enroll in the study.

 What to expect